 ELECTED CHAPTER OFFICERS

-The elected officers of the Board of Directors shall be a President, President-Elect/Past President, Vice President for Policy and Legislation, Vice President for Public Information, Vice President for Professional Development, Vice President for Administration, Vice President for Conferences, Vice President for Marketing and Membership, California Planning Foundation President and a Commission and Board Representative.
+The elected officers of the Board of Directors shall be a President, President-Elect/Past President, Vice President for Policy and Legislation, Vice President for Public Information, Vice President for Professional Development, Vice President for Administration, Vice President for Conferences, Vice President for Marketing and Membership, Vice President for Diversity and Equity, California Planning Foundation President and a Commission and Board Representative.

 Elected officers shall be members in good standing of APA.
 Membership in AICP is desirable.
 Chapter-Only members may hold any Chapter elected office except Chapter President, President-Elect, and Vice President for Professional Development.
 Additional qualifications for specific elected officers are as follows: